Thursday of Week 4 of Lent – Gospel

 - A careful reading of the scriptures will show they give testimony to Jesus.

-You search the scriptures, because you think you have eternal life through them; even they testify on my behalf.
-But you do not want to come to me to have life.
+You search the scriptures because you think that in them you have eternal life, and it is they that testify on my behalf.
+Yet you refuse to come to me to have life.

 This is clearly shown later on by Jesus when explaining the scriptures to the two disciples on the way to Emmaus (vv 39-40).